Q: How can I license your music to use in my video, film, game or other media royalty free?

 his songs on hundreds of soundtracks such as the TV series "The Reviewers", the documentary "Mumbai Nights" and the film "Waiting for Ruby".

 His many composing clients include Disney, Harvard University and IBM.
-Dan performs live in the Connecticut and New York area with his rock jam
+Dan performs live in the Connecticut and New York area with his roots

-band Phoenix Tree.
+band Blackthorn Grove.
 In 2015 he released an acoustic singer-songwriter album called the "The Other Shore" on Acoustic Seed records.

 Also a life-long actor, Dan studied at H.B.
 Studios in New York City and appears in the films "Subject to Retaliation", "Ovelia and Gregoria" and "Zedic and the Crimson Born".